The most common reasons for hip arthroscopy are to:

 You may be asked to stop taking drugs that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), blood thinners such as warfarin (Coumadin), and other drugs.

-Tell your doctor if you have been drinking a lot of alcohol, more than 1 or 2 drinks a day.
+Tell your provider if you have been drinking a lot of alcohol, more than 1 or 2 drinks a day.

 If you smoke, try to stop.
-Ask your doctor for help.
+Ask your providers for help.
 Smoking can slow down wound and bone healing.

 On the day of your surgery: